Next up in City Mom versus Suburban Mom, we talk about schools—specifically, kindergarten in the city vs. suburbs.

 #5.
 What was the most stressful part of the kindergarten entry process?

 City Mom: Not knowing if we’d get a spot at our zoned school.
-It’s a great school and we moved to this neighborhood specifically for that school.
-It’s frustrating to be in limbo, but I know it’s just the way it goes in the city.
-I just hope they don’t do another rezoning because we are right on the line and I don’t want to have any issues with getting my other children into that school!
+It’s a great school, and we moved to this neighborhood specifically for that school.
+It’s frustrating to be in limbo, but I know it’s how it goes in the city.
+I just hope they don’t do another rezoning because we are right on the line, and I don’t want to have any issues with getting my other children to kindergarten at that school!
 I heard this happened to many families last year.

 #6.
 What advice would you give families considering kindergarten options?

-Suburban Mom: This will be your community for the next 13-plus years—and that matters.
-Make sure you like the parents and get the right vibe when you’re in and around the school.
+Suburban Mom: When choosing a school, remember that this will be your community for the next 13-plus years—and that matters.
+Make you like the parents and get the right vibe when you’re in and around the school.

 There are hundreds of towns to choose from.
-How do you figure it all out?
-You simply don’t, without getting a Suburban Jungle Strategist to help you through it all.
+How do you figure it all out – and how do you decide on kindergarten in the city vs. suburbs?
+You don’t, without getting a Suburban Jungle Strategist to help you through it all — including picking which suburbs and cities might be best for your kindergartener.
 Schedule here for your strategy session with our innovative suburbs strategy team.
 All services are completely free.